strimzi/strimzi-canary/README.md

 }
 ```

+If the time window has not ended, the `/status` endpoint cannot report a percentage of correctly consumed messages.
+Instead, it returns `Percentage: -1`.
+The canary also logs `Error processing consumed records percentage: No data samples available in the time window ring`.
+In this case, you wait until the time window has ended for the sampling to complete.

 ## Metrics

 In order to check how your Apache Kafka cluster is behaving, the Canary provides the following metrics on the corresponding HTTP endpoint.